-But the Catalyst design methods won’t necessarily give you insight into interdependencies within the system and the ripple effects your redesign might have on the organization and its partners, or what it will take to sustain new changes.
+But the Catalyst design methods won’t necessarily give you insight into inter-dependencies within the system, the ripple effects your redesign might have on your organization, or what it will take to sustain new changes.

 It’s called a service blueprint, and it is a — if not the — foundational method of service design.
-It is an extension of the journey map (a Catalyst favorite) that maps the interactions, activities, infrastructure, and equipment involved in delivering a service, from end to end and throughout the value chain.
+It is an extension of the journey map (a Catalyst favorite) that also maps the interactions, activities, infrastructure, and equipment involved in delivering a service — from end to end, and throughout the value chain.

-You might ask: Why learn about service blueprinting?
+You might wonder: Why learn about service blueprinting?
 My journey maps are keeping me busy enough!

 - The method truly shines when applied to services in complex systems, like health care.

-- Many Catalyst teams choose to work on projects that are focused indirectly on the customer’s experience.
+- Many Catalyst teams choose to work on projects that focus indirectly on the customer’s experience.
 Often the projects focus on how different roles and teams work together to provide a quality, sustainable service (via new protocols, scripts, workflows, etc.).

 - I am a BIG fan of service blueprints.
-If we had any wiggle room in our Catalyst program curriculum, I would without doubt add a module on service blueprints.
+If we had any wiggle room in our Catalyst program curriculum, I would, without a doubt, add a module on service blueprints!

 How To Do a Service Blueprint